Requirements for Obtaining Disability Benefits (SSDI) in Pennsylvania

 Your Work History and SSDI Benefits in Pennsylvania

 Getting approved for SSDI requires more than just being disabled.
 SSDI is based on Social Security and will only be available to people who have a history of employment during which they paid Social Security taxes.
-A person who has never worked or never paid into Social Security taxes may be ineligible for SSDI, unless they can use their spouse or parent’s record to get SSDI.
+A person who has never worked or never paid Social Security taxes might be ineligible for SSDI unless they can use their spouse or parent’s record to get SSDI.
 If you have no eligible spouse or parents, there are other forms of public assistance for which you may qualify.
 Contact our Philadelphia SSDI lawyers to discuss your situation.

 Generally, the age at which you became disabled will dictate how many years of work you must have in order to be approved for SSDI.
 The younger you are, the fewer years of work experience you need.
-However, if your disability did not manifest until a later age, you will need a longer work history in order to be approved.
+However, if your disability did not manifest until a later age, you will need a long work history in order to be approved.

 Eligibility for Children and Spouses of a Disabled Person in Pennsylvania